-- Weekly children's consultations book
+- Children's wishes and feelings book.

 - Key working sessions.

 - Manager's Consultations.

 - Monthly Reviews of their care planning.

 - Debriefing following incidents.

-- Inclusion when documents are updated such as Fitness of Location Reviews, Young Person's Guide, Reg 45 and Development Plans/
+- Inclusion when documents are updated such as Fitness of Location Reviews, Young Person's Guide, Reg 45 and Development Plans.

 - Pre and Post Discussions relating to meetings such as PEPs or LAC reviews.

-- Development and Target Discussions.

-- Children's Consent.

-- Participation in the recruitment process of new staff.

-- Personalised bedrooms.

-- Complaints, Compliments and Ideas box for the children is accessible.

-- Visits to the home from advocates or independent visitors.

-- Consultations with Reg 44 and Ofsted visitors.
+- Development and Target Discussions. - Children's Consent. - Participation in the recruitment process of new staff. - Personalised bedrooms. - Complaints, Compliments, and Ideas box for the children is accessible. - Visits to the home from advocates or independent visitors. - Consultations with Reg 44 and Ofsted visitors.